-- (a) receives income or realizes capital gains in connection with his or her employment activities or in his/her capacity as (former) board member and/or (former) supervisory board member; or - (b) is a resident of any non-European part of the Kingdom of the Netherlands.
+- receives income or realizes capital gains in connection with his or her employment activities or in his/her capacity as (former) board member and/or (former) supervisory board member; or - (b) is a resident of any non-European part of the Kingdom of the Netherlands.

-PROSPECTIVE HOLDERS OF OUR ORDINARY SHARES SHOULD CONSULT THEIR OWN PROFESSIONAL ADVISER WITH RESPECT TO THE TAX CONSEQUENCES OF ANY ACQUISITION, OWNERSHIP OR DISPOSAL OF OUR ORDINARY SHARES IN THEIR INDIVIDUAL CIRCUMSTANCES.
+PROSPECTIVE HOLDERS OF THE ADS'S SHOULD CONSULT THEIR OWN PROFESSIONAL ADVISER WITH RESPECT TO THE TAX CONSEQUENCES OF ANY ACQUISITION, OWNERSHIP OR DISPOSAL OF THE ADS'S IN THEIR INDIVIDUAL CIRCUMSTANCES.